VedAstro/VedAstro/README.md

 repeating relationship between Dasa planet & Bhukti planet.

 ## Skipping EventDataList.xml # FEB 2023
 Not all data regarding an event is hardwired.
-Generating gochara, antaram, sukshma and others is more effcient if description was created by Astronomical calculator
+Generating gochara, antaram, sukshma and others is more efficient if the description was created by the astronomical calculator.
 At the moment EventDataList.xml is the source of truth, meaning if an event exists in xml file, then it must exist in code.

 ## Direct Events Chart # NOV 2022